265866/Win11-Installation/README.md

 2. Run as a regular user, accept admin perms when necessary
 3. Once it's done, run again as admin to debloat Windows 11

+(If you would just like to debloat, you will have to install git manually and run the bat file as admin)

 ## Info

 This project uses [Win11Debloat](https://github.com/Raphire/Win11Debloat) to debloat